 And here's chapter six!
 Before we start, I just want to say thank you very much for the birthday well-wishes, everyone!

-Despite living in the same building as Link—three floors above him, no less, Zelda thought of herself as incredibly lucky enough to not have had any run-ins with him around the complex in the two and a half weeks following that Monday they went to the publishing office together.
+Despite living in the same building as Link—three floors below him, no less, Zelda thought of herself as incredibly lucky enough to not have had any run-ins with him around the complex in the two and a half weeks following that Monday they went to the publishing office together.

 Zelda entered the small stairwell shaft of the north building, heading for The Stone's office.
 Most of the campus was still empty; she was quite a bit earlier at school than she usually was.
 She remembered the night before right as she was on the subway home that she had forgotten her notebook in the office, and in it contained the homework she had to do last night.
 She figured if she showed up early, it'd give her enough time to pick it up and try to finish it before the first bell rang, as well as during classes and lunch.

 The Tuesday after she and Link went to the publishers', her little promotion was announced formally to the rest of the staff.
 Since then, she'd been noticeably busier with business on top of what she had to do as a staff writer, what with still having to learn everything the executives had to teach.
 Even if she was given a more formal position, she still had to contribute stories; everyone had to regardless of position or experience.
 Even the editors, and even Link.